Next Week’s Sports Schedule

 Saturday, March 13

 11 a.m.
-College of the Ozarks volleyball vs. Lincoln Christian University in the Lincoln Christian Invitational
+College of the Ozarks volleyball vs. Lincoln Christian University at Lincoln Christian Invitational

 1 p.m.
-College of the Ozarks volleyball vs. Cottey College in the Lincoln Christian Invitational
+College of the Ozarks volleyball vs. Cottey College at Lincoln Christian Invitational

 1 p.m./3 p.m.
 College of the Ozarks baseball vs. William Woods University